-“I believe in my mind, I can still hear her talking to me,” says the sixth grader.
+“I believe in my mind, I can still hear her talking to me,” she says.

 To ensure Tamia Culberson knows the mom she barely remembers, Terri, her two other daughters, Tamia’s grandfather and scores of extended family members make a point to regularly talk about LaChandra.

-Family members tell Tamia about her mom’s love of books, a passion the now 9-year-old has in common with her mom.
+Family members tell Tamia about her mom’s love of books, a passion Tamia now has in common with her mom.